 The stand takes up a fair amount of desk space, but it supports the monitor well and doesn't wobble much.

 The ASUS ROG Swift PG259QN has good ergonomics, making it easy to adjust the screen to your ideal viewing position or share content on your screen.
+If ergonomics are important to you, the MSI Oculux NXG253R is a nearly identical monitor with slightly better ergonomics.

 The back of the monitor has a fairly heavy gamer design.
 The ROG logo lights up, and you can control it through the on-screen menu or the Aura Sync software.
 There's a cutout at the bottom of the stand that allows cables to pass through for cable management.
 It can be VESA-mounted, but there's no quick-release feature to remove the stand.